-Robert, 47, from St Jude’s, is a highly skilled craftsman with a passion for old buildings.
+Robert, 47, from St Jude’s, is a highly skilled self-employed craftsman with a passion for old buildings.

 “I left school at 16 and became a carpenter, but a few years ago I realised there was something not quite right with my health and I got signed off sick by doctors in 2006.

 “I had soon had enough of that though and I wanted to be able to work off my own back, so I started the process of getting a university degree in Architectural Technology and the Environment.

 “I’ve always been a carpenter.
 Therefore, I wanted to set up my own workshop, so I can continue doing what I love.
 I may not be able to drive but I can still work.

 “My workshop is up at Crownhill Fort, it’s a place I’ve been volunteering for a couple of years.
 One of my passions is old, historical buildings.

 “If you look at older buildings there’s a lot more care that goes into them.
 I consider myself a craftsman and so prefer to do a good job rather than a quick fix and you can see the craftsmanship in older buildings.